-1. Reporting to the RDKS CAO and answering to the RBA Committee, the Project Manager will operate as a one-person department dedicated to advancing the purposes of the Resource Benefits Alliance.
-The Project Manager will have access to the facilities and equipment of the RDKS but assignment of support staff requires the prior approval of the RDKS CAO.
+1. Reporting to the RBA Committee and Steering Committee, the Project Manager will operate as a single person dedicated to advancing the purposes of the Resource Benefits Alliance.
+The Project Manager will have access to the facilities and equipment of the RDKS, but assignment of support staff requires the prior approval of the RDKS CAO.